Here’s the thing about ending your book the right way:

 Don’t overcomplicate the conclusion—just let it do its job, and it’ll work great.

-What a Conclusion Should Do
+What a Good Ending Should Do

-- A conclusion should not be too long.
-The rule of thumb is that it should be the shortest chapter in your book.
+- A conclusion should not be too long: The rule of thumb is that it should be the shortest chapter in your book.

-- A conclusion should not break faith with the reader.
-Don’t tell them “operators are standing by” or try to sell them in a preposterous way that turns them off.
+- A conclusion should not break faith with the reader: Don’t tell them “operators are standing by” or try to sell them in a preposterous way that turns them off.

 - Restate the book’s thesis

-- Summarize chapters
+- Summarize the chapters

 - Call to action: what should the reader do when they finish the book?